Deduktiva/magnolia-python/Python/Doc/howto/logging.rst

 When developing a library which uses logging, you should take care to document how the library uses logging - for example, the names of loggers used.
 Some consideration also needs to be given to its logging configuration.
-If the using application does not configure logging, and library code makes logging calls, then (as described in the previous section) an error message will be printed to ``sys.stderr``.
+If the using application does not use logging, and library code makes logging calls, then (as described in the previous section) events of severity ``WARNING`` and greater will be printed to ``sys.stderr``.
+This is regarded as the best default behaviour.

-If for some reason you *don't* want this message printed in the absence of any logging configuration, you can attach a do-nothing handler to the top-level logger for your library.
-This avoids the message being printed, since a handler will be always be found for the library's events: it just doesn't produce any output.
+If for some reason you *don't* want these messages printed in the absence of any logging configuration, you can attach a do-nothing handler to the top-level logger for your library.
+This avoids the message being printed, since a handler will always be found for the library's events: it just doesn't produce any output.
 If the library user configures logging for application use, presumably that configuration will add some handlers, and if levels are suitably configured then logging calls made in library code will send output to those handlers, as normal.

 A do-nothing handler is included in the logging package:
-:class:`~logging.NullHandler` (since Python 2.7).
-An instance of this handler could be added to the top-level logger of the logging namespace used by the library (*if* you want to prevent an error message being output to ``sys.stderr`` in the absence of logging configuration).
+:class:`~logging.NullHandler` (since Python 3.1).
+An instance of this handler could be added to the top-level logger of the logging namespace used by the library (*if* you want to prevent your library's logged events being output to ``sys.stderr`` in the absence of logging configuration).
 If all logging by a library *foo* is done using loggers with names matching 'foo.x', 'foo.x.y', etc. then the code::